Key takeaways

 Examples: chatbots, AI-generated content (text, image, audio, video), non-banned emotion recognition.

-→ Obligation: users must be told they're interacting with AI; generated content must be labelled.
+→ Obligation: users must be told they're interacting with AI; generated content must be labeled.

 Minimal risk